Feds, state both looking to protect workers from extreme heat

 A federal heat standard would create clear employer obligations for protecting workers from high heat and give the agency stronger tools to address heat hazards and issue fines.
 It would also set minimum requirements in every state, including those without occupational rules to address heat-related illnesses.

-In Nevada there are already regulated heat standards for employers.
-Nevada operates an OSHA-approved state plan covering most private sector workers and all state and local government workers.
-Those standards are enforced by the state rather than the federal government.
+Nevada operates an OSHA-approved state plan covering most private sector workers and all state and local government workers, the plan is overseen by the Nevada Division of Industrial Relations.

 In 2020 Nevada OSHA received a total of 113 complaints or referrals on nonfatal occupational injuries and illnesses resulting from exposure to environmental heat.
 The most by far were in Southern Nevada, the source of 98 complaints.
 Nevada OSHA accepted a total of 47 worker’s compensation claims for heat illness in Nevada fiscal year 2020.